 If you’re growing flowers your packet will probably mention if the flowers are annuals or perennials.
 Annuals live for one growing season and then die, while perennials will regrow for multiple years.

 Days to Harvest

 Like days to germinate, most packets will also list days to harvest or days to maturity.
-This will help to give you an idea of how long it will take for your plant to be full grown.
+This will help to give you an idea of how long it will take for your plant to be fully grown.
 Days to maturity/harvest start the first day your seed germinates, and not the first day you plant.

 Seed packets will sometimes also mention the size of the plant.
 The spacing should give an idea, but sometimes an actual plant size will be listed.
 Flowers should have heights listed.